The Best Primers to Stop Tannin Bleed

 No matter what type of primer you choose, learn exactly how to stop stains from coming through paint here.

-It’s important to take the time and effort to ensure your surface is properly prepped before applying.
+It’s important to take the time and effort to make sure your surface is properly prepped before applying.
 Here’s more about how to prepare furniture for painting.
+If you want to learn more about the importance of priming wood for painting, head on over to this post.

 Whether you need an oil-based or water-based primer, there are many great options available that can help stop tannin bleed on wood surfaces.